J-Sarnoff/FLOAT65.jl/README.md

 encoding of the result.

 This is a largely untested working implementation.
-At best, which is with elementary functions, on my machine it runs 2.5x slower.
-At worst, with multiply, it runs 6x slower than Float64*Float64.
+At best, which is with elementary functions, on my machine it runs 2.5x slower than Float64.
+With multiply, it runs 6x slower.
 The implementation supports Tiny and Huge as collective, finite values.